A Guide to Finding the Best Dentist in Chiang Mai

 So, the dentists’ qualifications in Chiang Mai are comparable to that of dentists in Bangkok and many parts of the world.

-In addition to general practice dentists, you can also find all kinds of dental specialists in Chiang Mai, including aesthetic dentists, endodontists, implantologists, oral surgeons, orthodontists, periodontists, and prosthodontists.
-Here are the practice areas of these specialists:
+In addition to general practice dentists, you can also find all kinds of dental specialists here including aesthetic dentists, endodontists, implantologists, oral surgeons, orthodontists, periodontists, and prosthodontists.

 • Aesthetic dentists – crowns, whitening, veneers